alexcarriero/class_imbalance_project/results/README.txt

        per_iter_results : once results are processed it will store

-                         one file per iteration, storing empirical performance metrics for each simulation iteration.
+                         one file per iteration (2000 total), storing empirical performance metrics for each simulation iteration.
                          (after re-calibration)

        predictions      : once results are processed it will store

-                         one file per iteration, storing the predicted probabilities and true class of the validation data for each simulation iteration (after re-calibration)
+                         one file per iteration (2000 total), storing the predicted probabilities and true class of the validation data for each simulation iteration (after re-calibration)